-Have you ever wondered if there could be some easier processes for some of your office tasks or ever heard of workflow automation?
+Have you ever wondered if there could be some simpler processes for some of your office tasks?
 Say you are going for a much-deserved vacation and you are applying for leave.
 You shoot an email to the HR and CC’d the decision-makers.
 And you wait for the HR to get approval from them.
 You continue your work.
 However, this is still at the back of your mind.
 Only upon confirmation of leave can you book flight/train and hotel tickets.
 You have to do it soon or else you might lose some good deals.

 What is Workflow Automation?